 Updates from Belknap

 Frequently Asked Questions

-How do I share the news of Belknap cancelling with my camper?
+How did families share the news of Belknap cancelling 2020 with campers?

 We understand this news may be very difficult to share and process.
 We have prepared a handwritten letter specifically for your son, a copy of which will also come in the mail in the next week.
 We hope this letter will help provide a starting point for a conversation.

 In addition, Dr. Chris Thurber (“Thurbs)”, one of Belknap’s longest tenured staff and Psychologist, has provided additional resources to support conversations with your son.
 You may access a handout here.

 Did Belknap issue refunds for the summer of 2020?